Port of Dili: 1975–1999

-1999–present
+1999–2015

 In the aftermath of the referendum on East Timorese independence held on 30 August 1999, systematic violence by paramilitary groups broke out in Dili and elsewhere in East Timor.
 Under international pressure, the President of Indonesia, B. J. Habibie, announced on 12 September 1999 that Indonesia would withdraw its soldiers from the territory, and allow an Australian-led international peacekeeping force, INTERFET, to enter.

 INTERFET arranged for 91.7 per cent of its cargo by weight and 93.2 per cent by volume, and most of its passengers, to arrive in East Timor by sea, mainly at the port of Dili.

-Shortly after the independence referendum, the Central Maritime Hotel was towed to Dili and moored close to the port's wharf.
+Shortly afterwards, the Central Maritime Hotel was towed to Dili and moored close to the port's wharf.
 A former Russian hospital ship that had been converted into a floating luxury hotel, it remained in Dili for several years.
 Prior to its arrival, Dili had no landbound hotels or restaurants suitable for international visitors.

+In 2000, United Nations Transitional Administration in East Timor (UNTAET), which had taken over the administration of East Timor, asked the Japan International Cooperation Agency (JICA) to conduct a study aimed at developing a plan for the urgent rehabilitation for various items of infrastructure, including the port.
+JICA presented its report of the study to UNTAET in August 2000.

+According to JICA's report, the port had "... buildings, storage facilities, marshalling areas, water system, cargo handling equipment, lighting system ... fender system ..." and a wharf 240 m and 30 m.
+Numerous problems with the port's infrastructure were identified.
+A 48 m extension of the wharf had not been completed.
+The wharf had a deck in fair condition, but its condition underneath the deck was poor.
+Most of the wharf's 30 rubber fenders were damaged, partly because the port had no tugboat service.
+The stages and foundation piles of the navigation aids were "extremely poor and dangerous".
+A leading light in front of the UNTAET headquarters was in extremely poor condition, with most of its members corroded.
+Both of the revetments protecting the sea sides of the two container stacking yards were in similarly poor condition.

+A further problem the JICA report identified was that the port was very busy.
+In 1997, a total of 556 vessels had called there, and in April/May 2000, the wharf's vessel occupied ratio was 95%.
+Since February 2000, two vessels had been berthing per day on average, and the report estimated that the cargo handling volume "might increase dramatically" that year by comparison with 1997.

+The JICA report recommended an urgent rehabilitation plan for the port, to be completed by June 2003.
+The plan included restoration of navigation aids, fenders and the east container stacking yard, and rehabilitation of the west container stacking yard.
+Additionally, a rubber wheel loader was recommended to be installed once a final structure for the port management system had been established.